Experience-Monks/grunt-licensechecker/README.md

 # grunt-jam3license

-> This will test licenses which are in the list of acceptable licenses at Jam3
+> This plugin will test if licenses in your project are in a list of acceptable licenses.
+If it is not you can output the list of unacceptable licenses to the screen as a warning and/or output to a file of your choice.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`